Nick Simpson-Deeks

 Nick Simpson-Deeks is a NIDA-trained Australian actor of stage and screen.
-He is best known for his portrayal of Archie McMahon in the SBS drama series The Circuit, and Rhys Mitchell in Seven Network's Winners & Losers.
+He is best known for his portrayal of Archie McMahon in the SBS drama series The Circuit, Rhys Mitchell in Seven Network's Winners & Losers, and James King in the Amazon Original crime series Deadloch.

 Early life

 Simpson-Deeks was born and raised in Werris Creek, New South Wales, and attended Oxley High School in Tamworth.
 He graduated from the National Institute of Dramatic Art in 2001.
 In 2006 he was awarded a Mike Walsh Fellowship which he used to further his actor training at the School at Steppenwolf in Chicago.

 Career

 Film and television

 Simpson-Deeks was a series regular in both seasons of the award-winning legal drama The Circuit, the second season of Winners & Losers (after guest starring in the show's first season), and the sci-fi series Stormworld.
-Additionally, he has guest-starred in Five Bedrooms, Fat Tony & Co., Wentworth, Mr & Mrs Murder, Play School, City Homicide, The Strange Calls, Temptation, and The Postcard Bandit.
+Additionally, he has guest-starred in Utopia, The Newsreader, Five Bedrooms, Underbelly: Fat Tony & Co., Wentworth, Mr & Mrs Murder, Play School, City Homicide, The Strange Calls, Temptation, and The Postcard Bandit.
+He plays forensic pathologist James King in the Amazon Original series, Deadloch.

 His film credits include roles in the short films After the Credits, Dropbear, A Simple Song, Shades of Grey and Home.
 He portrayed Irish rider Pat Smullen in the 2011 feature film The Cup, and filmmaker Billy Name in Jim Sharman's Andy X – a musical film based on the death of Andy Warhol.

-In 2022 Simpson-Deeks was cast as James King in the Amazon Original noir comedy series, Deadloch.